M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Vault-Reference/index.md

 Please also read the [VBScript page on the Vault reference]({{ site.baseurl }}/Built-In/VBScript/Vault-Reference) page.
 {:.note.warning}

 The `Vault` reference is the primary method of interacting with contents of an M-Files vault.
 It is an instance of the [Vault COM API class](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~Vault.html).

-There are two `Vault` references available within the VAF: the
+There are two `Vault` references available within the VAF: the transactional [environment vault reference](#environment-vault-reference) and the non-transactional [permanent vault reference](#permanent-vault-reference).

 ## Environment vault reference

-Almost all entry points to a vault application (event handlers, state actions, property calculations, property validations, etc.) are provided with an `Environment`.
+Almost all entry points to a vault application (event handlers, state actions, property calculations, property validations, etc.) are define an `Environment` parameter.
 This environment provides contextual information about the vault and object that caused the event (e.g. which object triggered the event handler).
-The environment contains a transactional `Vault` reference, meaning any modifications to the vault contents done during the vault application running will be rolled back in the case of exceptions.
+The environment contains a transactional `Vault` reference; any modifications to the vault contents performed using this reference during the vault application executing will be rolled back in the case of exceptions.

 ```csharp
 [EventHandler(MFEventHandlerType.MFEventHandlerBeforeCheckInChanges)]